mysugarape/my-klipper-related-stuff/Klipper/config/readme.md

-This config file is only for the Anycubic Kobra Neo tested.
+<h1>Anycubic Kobra NEO</h1>

-it maybe work with other but here we are only for the Neo.
+This config file is only for the Anycubic Kobra Neo, not for Kobra Neo 2!

 Most if the work was done by xpeng and i tweak some settings.

-<h3>Informtion</h3>
+<h3>Z-Offset</h3>
 <br>
-Mesh:
+Calibrate ur Z-Offset before u use this config file !!!
+If not the Nozzle could crash into the bed !